Wasp nest control - how we kill wasp nests?

 We also get asked:Do wasps nest underground?

-Sometimes you will find small "starter nests" (up to 3 inches in diameter) in your shed or loft, if it is late into the summer (July onwards) then you can be almost sure that the nest is not active, a queen has started building the nest in spring and for one reason or another has stopped (maybe she was killed or maybe she just decided that the location wasn't good enough).
-Any nests in late June/early July bigger than 3 inches could be active.
+Sometimes you will find small "starter nests" (up to 3 inches in diameter) in your shed or loft.
+If it is late summer (July onwards) then you can be almost sure that the nest is not active, a queen started building the nest in spring and for one reason or another has stopped.
+Maybe she was killed, or perhaps she just decided that the location wasn't good enough.

 Please take a look at our other pages for further assistance in identifying wasp and hornet nests